 The International Postings Programme (iPOST) initiative helps financial institutions defray part of the costs incurred in sending Singaporean staff on global and regional attachments or postings.
 Its objective is to increase opportunities for Singaporeans to be groomed through international exposure to build capabilities for future global and regional leadership roles.

-The Professional Conversion Programme (PCP) is part of Workforce Singapore's (WSG) Adapt and Grow Initiative which provides mid-career Professionals, Managers, Executives and Technicians (PMETs) with the opportunity to be re-skilled and take on new careers in growth areas.
+The Career Conversion Programme (CCP) is part of Workforce Singapore's (WSG) Adapt and Grow Initiative which provides mid-career Professionals, Managers, Executives and Technicians (PMETs) with the opportunity to be re-skilled and take on new careers in growth areas.

 The Financial Training Scheme ("FTS") provides funding for financial sector-specific training programmes which are recognized under FTS.
 In light of the economic challenges arising from COVID-19, MAS announced support of up to S$90 million, to encourage financial institutions and individuals to make use of the downtime for training and deepening of skills.